groktopus/groktop.us/content/posts/2022/04/bucketlist/index.md

 For an Autistic person who has to work very hard to manage sensory and social overload, I've probably had a much more interesting life so far than most people would ever suspect.
 That's not to say I'm content to just roll over and die without getting anything more done.

 ## The List
-{{< notice info >}}
-This list will be a living document.
-I will add things to it as I think of them, link to new adventures related to this list as I write about them, and generally change things around as I go.
-{{</ notice >}}

 ### Done
 * :white_check_mark: ride a motorcycle